 Being good with computer software is highly advantageous as well, as meteorologists work with supercomputers and sophisticated software.
 Additionally, as the job requires a lot of report-writing, being good at written communication is beneficial.

-Graduates can find employment with the National Environment Agency (NEA), the Civil Aviation Authority of Singapore (CAAS), and a few other research institutions in the country.
+Graduates can find employment with the National Environment Agency (NEA), the Civil Aviation Authority of Singapore (CAAS), as well as a few other research institutions in the country.
 Networking and speculative applications are also recommended as vacancies may not always be advertised.

 Trends and developments

-Although meteorology is a relatively small industry, employment in this sector has been growing at a faster rate on the global scale as compared to other industries.
+Although meteorology is a relatively small industry, employment in this sector has been growing at a fast rate.
 This international trend is rooted in a budding demand for meteorological services in the private sector as logistics firms and businesses sometimes rely on specialised weather information to plan inventory shipments.

 Demand for meteorologists is also expected to grow alongside the green energy sector as forecasting weather conditions is beneficial to solar and wind power farms for power management.